Six15-Technologies/ST1-Examples/README.md

 hudservice-aidl
 ---
 This is a trivial Android library module which adds hudservice-aidl.aar to your app.
-This AAR file defines the AIDL interface and data structures needed to talk to one of Six15's service apps, either "HMD Service" or "Six15 ST1".
+This AAR file defines the AIDL interface and data structures needed to talk to the "Six15 ST1" app.
 This AAR file defines the versioned and backward compatible section of the Six15 SDK.

 examples
 ---